Propiram

-Propiram (Algeril, Dirame, Bay 4503) is a partial mu opioid receptor agonist and weak mu antagonist analgesic from the ampromide family of drugs related to other drugs such as phenampromide and diampromide.
+Propiram (Algeril, Dirame, Bay 4503) is a partial μ-opioid receptor agonist and weak μ antagonist analgesic from the ampromide family of drugs related to other drugs such as phenampromide and diampromide.
 It was invented in 1963 in the United Kingdom by Bayer but was not widely marketed, although it saw some limited clinical use, especially in dentistry.
 Propiram reached Phase III clinical trials in the United States and Canada.

 Pharmacology

-Propiram exhibits weak opioid antagonist activity on the mu receptor—quite a bit weaker than its agonist effects—and the effect on kappa and delta opioid, sigma receptors, or the NMDA system are not well understood.
-Other drugs of the partial mu-opioid agonist/antagonist type include meptazinol, buprenorphine, butorphanol, phenazocine, nalbuphine, pentazocine, dezocine and its relatives.
+Propiram exhibits weak opioid antagonist activity on the μ receptor—quite a bit weaker than its agonist effects—and the effect on κ- and δ-opioid, σ-receptors, or the NMDA system are not well understood.
+Other drugs of the partial μ-opioid agonist/antagonist type include meptazinol, buprenorphine, butorphanol, phenazocine, nalbuphine, pentazocine, dezocine and its relatives.

 With about 10% of the analgesic potency of morphine, 50 mg of propiram is equivalent to about 60 mg of codeine or 50 mg of pentazocine.
 In many patients, propiram is an effective analgesic comparable to other drugs such as these as well as pethidine, with a normal dose of around 50–100 mg and a duration of action of 3 to 6 hours.
 It is more potent and effective than codeine, and longer-lasting and with a faster onset of action compared to pethidine.
 Side effects include sedation, dizziness, nausea and vomiting.
 Propiram has been available in oral, rectal, and injectable formulations, with bioavailability above 97% after oral administration.